-5.1 (12) three (18) two consumers, at least one of whom must be an advocate for persons 5.2 who are mentally ill or developmentally disabled from a community experiencing health 5.3 disparities; and 5.4 (19) one consumer who is an advocate for persons who are developmentally disabled.
-5.5 The commissioner will make recommendations for committee membership.
-Committee 5.6 members will be appointed by the governor.
-In making appointments, the governor shall 5.7 ensure that appointments provide geographic balance among those areas of the state outside 5.8 the seven-county metropolitan area.
-The chair of the committee shall be elected by the 5.9 members.
-The advisory committee is governed by section 15.059, except that the members 5.10 do not receive per diem compensation.
-5.11 Sec.
-5. Minnesota Statutes 2022, section 144.2151, is amended to read: 5.12 144.2151 FETAL DEATH RECORD AND CERTIFICATE OF BIRTH 5.13 RESULTING IN STILLBIRTH.
-5.14 Subdivision 1.
+- Subdivision 1.
 Filing Registration.
-A fetal death record of birth for each birth resulting 5.15 in a stillbirth in this state, on or after August 1, 2005, must be established for which a each 5.16 fetal death report is required reported and registered under section 144.222, subdivision 1 5.17 shall be filed with the state registrar within five days after the birth if the parent or parents 5.18 of the stillbirth request to have a record of birth resulting in stillbirth prepared.
-5.19 Subd.
+A fetal death record of birth for each birth resulting in a stillbirth in this state, on or after August 1, 2005, must be established for which a each fetal death report is required reported and registered under section 144.222, subdivision 1, shall be filed with the state registrar within five days after the birth if the parent or parents of the stillbirth request to have a record of birth resulting in stillbirth prepared. - Subd.
 2. Information to parents.
-The party responsible for filing a fetal death report 5.20 under section 144.222, subdivision 1, shall advise the parent or parents of a stillbirth: 5.21 (1) that they may request preparation of a record of birth resulting in stillbirth; 5.22 (2) that preparation of the record is optional; and 5.23 (3) how to obtain a certified copy of the record if one is requested and prepared.
-5.24 (1) that the parent or parents may choose to provide a full name or provide only a last 5.25 name for the record; 5.26 (2) that the parent or parents may request a certificate of birth resulting in stillbirth after 5.27 the fetal death record is established; 5.28 (3) that the parent who gave birth may request an informational copy of the fetal death 5.29 record; and
+The party responsible for filing a fetal death report under section 144.222, subdivision 1, shall advise the parent or parents of a stillbirth: - 4.11 (1) that they may request preparation of a record of birth resulting in stillbirth; - 4.12 (2) that preparation of the record is optional; and - 4.13 (3) how to obtain a certified copy of the record if one is requested and prepared. - 4.14 (1) that the parent or parents may choose to provide a full name or provide only a last 4.15 name for the record; - 4.16 (2) that the parent or parents may request a certificate of birth resulting in stillbirth after the fetal death record is established; - 4.18 (3) that the parent who gave birth may request an informational copy of the fetal death record; and - (4) that the parent or parents named on the fetal death record and the party responsible for reporting the fetal death may correct or amend the record to protect the integrity and accuracy of vital records. - Subd.
+3. Preparation Responsibilities of the state registrar. (a) Within five days after delivery of a stillbirth, the parent or parents of the stillbirth may prepare and file the record with the state registrar if the parent or parents of the stillbirth, after being advised as provided in subdivision 2, request to have a record of birth resulting in stillbirth prepared. - (b) If the parent or parents of the stillbirth do not choose to provide a full name for the stillbirth, the parent or parents may choose to file only a last name. - 4.29 (c) Either parent of the stillbirth or, if neither parent is available, another person with 4.30 knowledge of the facts of the stillbirth shall attest to the accuracy of the personal data entered 4.31 on the record in time to permit the filing of the record within five days after delivery.